natefoo/slurm-test-dev/README.md

 - Creating the Docker Compose `.env` file
 - Creating a munge key at `context/munge.key`
 - Creating a pseudo-shared filesystem in the `cluster` subdirectory, mounted at `/cluster` in the containers.
+- Create the `slurm.conf.d` subdirectory for your modified configs.

 After which, it runs `docker-compose up`.
 As is normal with foreground Docker Compose sessions, hit `Ctrl-C` to terminate.
 To start daemonized, run: